NeurJSCC Enabled Semantic Communications: Paradigms, Applications, and Potentials: Paradigms of NeurJSCC

-Implicit semantic coding (ISC) refers to a class of techniques to parameterise signals fully or in part using neural networks.
-The key idea is leveraging neural network parameters $\boldsymbol{\theta}$ to represent the signal using the overfitting property of neural networks \cite{xie2022neural}, after which the source-channel coding strategy is deigned to transmit model parameters efficiently.
-In this paradigm, the semantic feature extraction module in Fig. \ref{Fig1} is performed as an implicit neural representation (INR) function which is trained to map each point in a given domain to the corresponding value of a signal at that point.
+Implicit NeurJSCC refers to a class of representation techniques to parameterise signals fully or in part using neural networks.
+The key idea is leveraging neural network parameters $\boldsymbol{\theta}$ to represent the signal using the overfitting property of neural networks \cite{xie2022neural}, after which variable-length NeurJSCC encoding strategy is deigned to transmit model parameters efficiently.
+In this paradigm, the source feature extraction module in Fig. \ref{Fig1} is performed as an implicit neural representation (INR) function which is trained to map each point in a given domain to the corresponding value of a signal at that point.
 Structured data can also be represented using INR by mapping the coordinate to the corresponding signal value, where INR is specialized as a coordinate-to-value function.
 For example, INRs for images learn to map the 2D coordinates of pixels to their corresponding RGB values.
 Apart from structured signals, INRs are more expert in modeling complex \emph{unstructured signals}, where signal samples rely on unconstrained displacement of points to freely represent arbitrary-shaped 3D objects, etc. In that case, INR is often adopted as a coordinate-to-attribute function.
 Such a class of INR functions $\boldsymbol{q} = f_{\boldsymbol{\theta}}(\boldsymbol{x})$ with spatial and/or temporal coordinate $\boldsymbol{x}$ as input and physical quantities $\boldsymbol{q}$ as output is named \emph{neural field} \cite{xie2022neural}, which have been successfully applied for modeling 3D shapes and scenes including signed distance functions (SDF) \cite{park2019deepsdf} and neural radiance fields (NeRF) \cite{mildenhall2021nerf}.

-ISC enjoys several appealing properties as follows. \begin{itemize} \item \emph{Continuous signal representation ability:} ESC represents a signal as discrete samples on pixel or voxel grids, where the tradeoff is controlled by lattice resolution.
+Implicit NeurJSCC enjoys several appealing properties: \begin{itemize} \item \emph{Continuous signal representation ability:} Explicit NeurJSCC represents a signal as discrete samples on pixel or voxel grids, where the trade-off is controlled by lattice resolution.
 However, our world is continuous, based on this observation, INR learns to model complex signal as a function defined in a continuous domain such that the signal information is embedded in the neural network parameters.
 Accordingly, we can transmit and generate signals at arbitrary resolution we want.